 Recognizing your child’s birth mother doesn’t take anything away from the fact that you are your child’s parents.
 You can have a compassionate, trusting relationship with your birth mother while maintaining the boundaries of your adoption agreement.
 Your child will benefit from seeing positive interactions between you and her birth mother.

-However you choose to honor your birth mother, make this a day of reflection and gratitude for the woman who chose a hopeful future for your child.
+Show your child’s birth mother how her decision to choose adoption has created a ripple effect of love and joy for many lives.
+However you decide to honor her, make this a day of reflection and gratitude for the woman who chose a hopeful future for your child.
 You are a family because of her!

 Founder of Lifetime Adoption, adoptive mom, adoption expert, and Certified Open Adoption Practitioner (C.O.A.P).